Carl Marzani: Background

 Carl Aldo Marzani was born on March 4, 1912, in Rome, Italy.
 The family immigrated to the United States in 1924 and settled in Scranton, Pennsylvania.
 Carl entered the first grade at the age of twelve, not knowing English.
 He graduated from high school in 1931 with a scholarship to Williams College.
-There, Marzani became a socialist and joined the League for Industrial Democracy.
+There, Marzani became a Socialist and joined the League for Industrial Democracy.
 He began writing and became the editor of the school's literary magazine.
 In 1935, he graduated summa cum laude from Williams College with a BA in English.
 Marzani thereupon moved to New York.
 In 1936 he received a Moody fellowship to Oxford University.

 Career

 When the Spanish Civil War broke out, Marzani left Oxford to participate as a volunteer in the Spanish Republican Army.
 He served with the Durruti Column, a unit of the anarchist wing of the Republican forces, during late 1936 and early 1937.
 His advocacy of military discipline raised suspicion that he was a communist, and thereby an adversary of the anarchists in the Republican struggle.
 Slated for execution as a communist threat to the anarchist unit, he left for Barcelona.
 In Spain, Marzani was impressed by what he had seen of the communists, but not by the anarchists.

 In 1937 Marzani returned to Oxford and married Edith Eisner (stage name Edith Emerson).
 Then Abraham Lazarus brought him into the Communist Party of Great Britain (CPGB), which Eisner joined with him.
 Marzani became CPGB's treasurer of the South Midlands district.
 Returning to university studies, he received a BA in Modern Greats, (Philosophy, Politics, Economics) from Oxford in June 1938.

 That summer, Marzani and his wife hitch-hiked around the world, visiting India, Indochina, China, Japan, and Europe.
 Through Communist Party contacts, they were able to meet Jawaharlal Nehru and other radical figures.
 Marzani later wrote that the immediate effect of his conversation with Nehru "was to broaden my horizons, show me the relationship between the industrial revolution and colonialism, revise my understanding of both, and give me a solid grounding in the economics of imperialism."

 After their world tour, the Marzanis returned to the United States, and went on relief, the New Deal term for government assistance.
 Soon they got jobs with the New Deal program, the Works Progress Administration (WPA).
 The WPA assigned Marzani to teach economics at New York University.
-Marzani joined the CPUSA 25 August 1939, two days after the Nazi-Soviet Pact was signed, under the alias Tony Wales.
+Marzani joined the Communist Party USA on August 25, 1939, two days after the Nazi-Soviet Pact was signed, under the alias Tony Wales.
 An informant wrote that he was also known later by this name "in party circles".